Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Can foreigners legally own properties in Punta Cana in 2026?

-As of early 2026, foreigners can legally own real estate in Punta Cana with the same property rights as Dominican citizens, including condos, villas, and land, with no restrictions on ownership percentages or mandatory local partners.
+As of early 2026, foreigners can legally own residential property in Punta Cana with the same rights as Dominican citizens, thanks to the country's Constitution and Foreign Investment Law 16-95 which explicitly guarantee equal treatment regardless of nationality.

 What buyer rights do foreigners actually have in Punta Cana in 2026?